 Use Broad Match Modifier to Modify Intent

-Another great thing you can do with Broad Match Modifier is to modify intent within the search phrase.
+Another great thing you can do is modify intent within the search phrase.

 Remember: there are some words in search terms that carry purchase intent.
 People who use those words are generally ready to open up their wallets.